-Additional course work may be required to ensure adequate preparation for the specified courses.
+Additional coursework may be required to ensure adequate preparation for the specified courses.
 Each full-time student is required to participate in graduate seminars.

-The course requirements for any course other than PHYS 60970, Research Problems, may also be met by satisfactory performance on a written examination administered by the faculty over the subject matter of that course, or by transfer of credit in an equivalent course from another institution.
+The course requirements for any course other than PHYS 60970 Research Problems may also be met by satisfactory performance on a written examination administered by the faculty over the subject matter of that course or by transfer of credit in an equivalent course from another institution.

-There is no language requirement for the Ph.D. degree.
+There is no language requirement for the PhD in Physics.